 While many surveys meet most of these requirements, the one factor that is often missing is geographic specificity.
 Many surveys report data on a regional basis and do not break it down further than a particular state.
 A survey that does not have wage data for the city or metropolitan area where the H-1B employee will work would not be acceptable to the DOL.

 If you disagree with the DOL's prevailing wage determination, you can ask for a review within 30 days.
-Common reasons for review include an inappropriate job classification (e.g. DOL thinks the employee is a manager, rather than a rank-and-file worker) or wage level (e.g. DOL assigns a fully experienced wage level for a lower level employee or increases the wage level for a normal job requirement, such as a foreign language requirement for an interpreter).
+Common reasons for review include an inappropriate job classification (as in, the DOL thinks the employee is a manager, rather than a rank-and-file worker) or wage level (perhaps DOL assigns a fully experienced wage level for a lower level employee or increases the wage level for a normal job requirement, such as a foreign language requirement for an interpreter).